michalovsky/LineCounter/README.md

 <b>Configuration of files:</b>
 <ol>
-     <li>targetPathToCountLinesIn - paths to files or directories where lines will be counted recursively</li>
+     <li>targetPathsToCountLinesIn - paths to files or directories where lines will be counted recursively</li>
      <li>pathToFileWithPathsToIgnore - path to file that contains paths that will be ignored from counting lines</li>
      <li>pathToFileWithExtensions - path to file that contains file extensions according to which files will be selected</li>
 </ol>